Cardiff Corporation Waterworks: History

 In the early 19th century, most of Cardiff was built on land overlaying gravel beds, which extended to the north and west of the populated area.
 Residents obtained their water from private and public wells, dug down into the gravel beds.
 The town was split into two parishes in 1841, St John the Baptist and St Mary, and at that time the population was 10,077.
 The main public well was in the High Street, although water was also obtained from the River Taff and the Glamorganshire Canal.
 Industrial development, notably the construction of the West Bute Dock in 1839 and the Taff Vale Railway to connect the dock to the railway system, meant that the population began to increase significantly, and the need to provide a better water supply became urgent.

-In 1850 a private company obtained the Cardiff Waterworks Act 1850 allowing them to build a water works, with which to supply water to the town, the port, and a number of surrounding villages.
+In 1850 a private company obtained the Cardiff Waterworks Act 1850 (13 & 14 Vict. c. lxix) allowing them to build a water works, with which to supply water to the town, the port, and a number of surrounding villages.
 The Cardiff Waterworks Company had an authorised capital of £20,000, but soon found that this was not sufficient to complete the works, and so went back to Parliament.
-They obtained a new Act of Parliament on 14 June 1853, which repealed the first one, and allowed them to raise more capital.
+They obtained a new act of Parliament, the Cardiff Waterworks Act 1853 (16 & 17 Vict. c. xxiv), on 14 June 1853, which repealed the first one, and allowed them to raise more capital.
 They constructed a pumping station at Ely, close to the River Ely, some 3 mi to the west of the town centre.
 Water from the river entered a settling pool, and was then filtered before being pumped to a service reservoir at Penhill, Llandaff, to the north of the town, from where a network of pipes allowed it to reach the town and the docks by gravity.
 Subsequently, the supply was increased by a culvert built along the south side of the river, which collected water from springs and the water bearing strata nearby.